iveteran/nunjucks-example/README.md

 # nunjucks-example
-A example of using Nunjucks
+An example of using Nunjucks